-**Last updated on Friday 22nd May 2020**
+**Last updated on Wednesday 5th August 2020**

 A number of organisations have launched funding programmes to assist local groups in responding to the challenges of the COVID-19 Pandemic.
 Below you will find a list of organisations and the types of funding they have made available.
 This list will be updated over the next few days and weeks as and when information becomes available.

 Cavan Sports Partnership COVID-19 Club Small Grant Scheme

 The COVID-19 Club Small Grant Scheme is part of a programme from the Government of Ireland, implemented through Sport Ireland and its network of Local Sports Partnerships to support the sports sector during the COVID-19 pandemic.
 This scheme is designed to support clubs, which do not have the finances to implement COVID-19 related hygiene and social distancing protocols.

 As the total fund available is limited, clubs which already have the finances to implement COVID-19 protocols should not apply.
 Clubs must ensure that, where available, they prioritise the application for funding support via their National Governing Body or relevant representative body.
 Funding support for the same purpose should not be sought from multiple sources.

 This grant can cover costs associated with the reopening of sports clubs.
 The club grant scheme is designed and intended to support return to sporting activities only.
 The COVID 19 Club Small Grants can be used to support COVID 19 related expenditure dating from 2nd May 2020 onwards (Date of publication of Government roadmap to recovery).